 Andrés has worked on numerous transactions in the United States, Latin America, and Europe.
-He regularly advises the governments of Argentina, Chile, and Uruguay, as well as numerous sub-sovereign entities in Latin America, in a wide range of financing, liability management, and restructuring transactions.
+He regularly advises public and private sector issuers as well as financial institutions in Latin America, in a wide range of financing, liability management, and restructuring transactions.

-He received the “Dealmaker of the Year” award from the American Lawyer in 2017 for his leading role as counsel to Argentina in its historic $16.5 billion debt offering in 2016, the largest sale of debt by any developing nation.
+He received the “Dealmaker of the Year” award from The American Lawyer in 2017 for his leading role as counsel to Argentina in its historic $16.5 billion debt offering in 2016, the largest sale of debt by any developing nation.